 In some cases, a criminal could steal your intellectual property simply by accessing what’s available to the public, such as your branding.
 There’s nothing you can do to prevent it, except pursue civil or criminal action wherever you find evidence that theft has occurred.
 However, other kinds of IP theft could occur if someone gains access to internal documents, such as designs for a new product.
 Implementing document security policies and measures is essential to minimise this risk.

-Company data hacking
+3. Company data hacking

 The data that your company holds on employees and customers is a valuable asset that will be an attractive target for hackers or others who have access to company documents and online files.
 Customer data can be sold or even ransomed for a lot of money should it get into the wrong hands.

-Working with a business like the Shredall SDS Group helps to ensure that your documents aren’t putting your company at risk from different kinds of business fraud.
+Working with a business like the Shredall SDS Group helps to ensure that your documents aren’t putting your company at risk from different kinds of Christmas fraud.
 We help to securely destroy documents that aren’t needed and can store those that aren’t needed regularly in a safe, off-site location.
 Our document scanning service can also turn vulnerable physical documents into digital documents whose access can be restricted and controlled more easily.

 Whatever your business does and whatever risks you may be vulnerable to, the starting point should be clear anti-fraud policies and employee education.
-If everyone in the company is on the lookout for the telltale signs of fraudulent activity, it will be much harder for a fraudster to get away with anything, regardless of who they are how they’re targeting your business.
+If everyone in the company is on the lookout for telltale signs of fraudulent activity, it will be much harder for a fraudster to get away with anything, regardless of who they are or how they’re targeting your business.

 For more information, visit the Action Fraud website.